puppetlabs/bolt/documentation/configuring_bolt.md

 -   **[Bolt configuration options](bolt_configuration_options.md)**
 Your Bolt configuration file can contain global and transport options.
 -   **[Using Bolt with Puppet Enterprise](bolt_configure_orchestrator.md)**
-If you're a Puppet Enterprise (PE) customer, you can configure Bolt to use the PE orchestrator and perform actions on managed nodes.
+If you're a Puppet Enterprise (PE) customer, you can configure Bolt to use the PE orchestrator and perform actions on managed targets.
 Pairing PE with Bolt enables role-based access control, logging, and visual reports in the PE console.
 -   **[Connecting Bolt to PuppetDB](bolt_connect_puppetdb.md)**
 Configure Bolt to connect to PuppetDB.